Sinclair-Research-1982/Pimoroni-Interstate-i75W-FM6124-Panel-Fix/README.md

-# Interstate 75 W FM6124 HUB75 Firmware Fix
+# Interstate i75W FM6124 HUB75 Firmware Fix

 This repository packages a local firmware fix for Pimoroni Interstate 75 W RP2350 boards driving HUB75 LED matrix panels that use FM6124-style shift register drivers.
 Panels with FM6124 Shift Registers like the ones I have (https://docs.waveshare.com/RGB-Matrix-Px-64x64#specifications) are not supported by Pimoroni's Firmware, as a result the far right column remained unlit.
 To fix this I had to create a modified Firmware package.